 - wpmudev.org: How to Translate a WordPress Plugin

 - wplang.org: How to translate a WordPress plugin

 If you are completing or correcting a translation or creating a new translation, and would like to see it added to the plugin for others to use, please contact me…or just send the files to [email protected] I’ll give you a credit in the plugin readme.

 Setting up a multilingual site (that is, a site that can be read in more than one language) is more complex, and usually involves the use of a multilingual plugin.
 In this case, the plugin must be set up for all the languages you want to support.
 This usually means using a special format for plugin settings that are printable strings: things such as feedback messages, emails, field titles, etc. The specially-formatted strings are then filtered according to the current language so that only the translation for that language is shown.

 Participants Database accommodates this by filtering all it’s settings strings, titles, etc. through a “gettext” statement where the multilingual plugin can filter it.
 However, since this can slow the plugin down, the strings are not normally passed through this extra function.
 It is necessary to tell the plugin that you need to translate the strings by setting a constant.
-You can do that easily in your theme functions.php file with a line like this:
+You can do that easily in your wp-config.php file with a line like this:

 define( 'PDB_MULTILINGUAL', true );